Mathematics - A Level

 What will I study and learn?

-The course at AS and A2 level contains elements from three disciplines:
+The course contains elements from three disciplines:

 - Pure Mathematics contains such subjects as algebraic techniques, coordinate geometry, calculus, functions, trigonometry, series, partial fractions and vectors.